Kong/kongponents/docs/components/table.md

 The fetcher functionality makes use of [SWRV](https://docs-swrv.netlify.app/) to handle caching of response data.
 In order to take advantage of this caching, SWRV needs a way to identify which cache entry is associated with the table.

-::: danger Warning
+::: danger Danger
-This identifier must be unique across your entire application, otherwise there is a risk that SWRV will return the cached data of the wrong table by mistake.
+This identifier must be unique across all `KTable` instances across the entire Vue app, otherwise there is a risk that SWRV will return the cached data of the wrong table.
 :::

 ### fetcherCacheKey

-Whenever the cache key is changed the fetcher will automatically refire and repopulate the table data.
+Whenever the cache key is changed the fetcher will automatically be called and attempt to fetch new table data.

 ```html
 <template>